ndejong/pfsense_fauxapi_client_bash/README.md

 echo "${system_config}" | jq .
 ```

-It is recommended to review the commented out samples in the file provided `fauxapi-sample.sh`
+It is recommended to review the commented out samples in the provided
-that cover all API calls.
+`fauxapi-sample.sh` file that cover all possible FauxAPI calls to gain a better
+idea on usage.